 • Chronic obstructive pulmonary disease (COPD), including emphysema and chronic bronchitis

-• Interstitial lung disease, such as sarcoidosis and fibrosis
+• Interstitial lung disease, such as pulmonary sarcoidosis and idiopathic pulmonary fibrosis

 • Cystic fibrosis